 Basically, your script needs to pass a few levels of readers, then get to execs, then get to their bosses, then they may consider buying/producing it.

 As mentioned, the spec market is currently on a downshift.
 According to Scott Myer’s Go Into The Story Blog there were 173 spec sales in 1995 and 62 in 2017.
+And even less after COVID, with around 25 selling each of those years.

 So the heydey of big spec sales is gone.
 It might come back, but we're focused on today, not tomorrow.